SabirLume/CodeWars/README.md

                           ***Even or Odd***
     This kata is about multiplying a given number by eight if it is an even number and by nine otherwise.

+                          ***Binary Addition***
+Implement a function that adds two numbers together and returns their sum in binary.
+The conversion can be done before, or after the addition.

+The binary number returned should be a string.